-Another, independent line of generators are the so called GFSR generators, which were originally, in 1973, developed to overcome some problems in the simplest linear congruential algorithms.
+Another, widely used and independent line of generators are the so called GFSR generators, which were originally, in 1973, developed to overcome some problems in the simplest linear congruential algorithms.

-In this method, one starts with p random integer numbers $a_i, i = 0, 1, \ldots, p$ generated somehow in advance (the original method paper described how these can be generated).
-Then the new elements k, with $k \ge p$, can be generated as where p and q are constants, p > q, and \oplus is the XOR logical operation.
+In this method, one starts with p random integer numbers $a_i, i = 0, 1, \ldots, p - 1$ generated somehow in advance.
+Then the new elements k, with $k \ge p$ , can be generated as where p and q are constants, p > q, and $\oplus$ is the XOR logical operation.